vencalysek/vencalysek/README.md

 I started learning to code 2 years ago and really enjoying it.
 Hopefully I will make it my new career soon.
 My focus is front end development and I’m working with JS, React, VueJS and other libraries.

-:small_orange_diamond: 🔭 I’m currently working on MovieDB and Capital markets trader
+:small_orange_diamond: 🔭 I’m currently working on [MovieCenter](https://vly-movie-center.web.app/) and Capital markets trader

 :small_orange_diamond: 🌱 I’m currently learning overal web dev skills